adamzki99/advent-of-code-2022/README.md

 ## Lessons learned

+### Day 8
+Nothing new today.
+I am starting to feel that the language, Go, is no longer an obstacle for me to complete the challenges.
+The syntax and functions that are commonly used is something that I can write without using Google, or something modern like ChatGPT ;-).

+I have switched to [GoLand](https://www.jetbrains.com/go/) as well.
+I feel like the experience writing Go in GoLand is much better compared to using VSCode.

 ### Day 7

 Today was more usage of pointers!
 And even a throwback to a computer science lab regarding filesystems.